• Isa 53:10-11

 How audacious!
 My initial thought is, “Who do they think they are?
 Don’t they know who they are talking to?”
 Then, after further reflection, I have to admit how often I have approached Jesus in the same way, making demands in the guise of thinly veiled impatience.
 I need this done now, God!
 I want an answer immediately—and here’s the answer I expect!

 Of course, God wants us to come to him with our problems and fears.
 But there is an essential difference between approaching God with humble trust and telling him, “Do what I ask of you!”
 The correct approach recognizes who we are in the light of God’s revealed truth and love.
-“For me,” wrote St. Thérèse of Lisieux, whose parents will be canonized today by Pope Francis, “prayer is a surge of the heart; it is a simple look turned toward heaven.”
+“For me,” wrote St. Thérèse of Lisieux, “prayer is a surge of the heart; it is a simple look turned toward heaven.”
 James and John looked toward heaven, not with the simple humility of gratitude, but with a selfish hunger for personal glory.

 They wanted to be rulers and sons of God, seated on the right and left hands of the Lord.
 Perhaps they had in mind the well-known words of the Psalmist: “The LORD says to my lord: ‘Sit at my right hand, till I make your enemies your footstool’” (Ps.
 110:1).
 Jesus provided the necessary reality check: “You do not know what you are asking.”
 When we make demands of God, it indicates that we have lost sight of who we are and what God desires us to be.
 This is why the prayer given by Jesus to his disciples states, “Thy kingdom come, thy will be done…”